BurgundyBytes/TEM-TDM_Toolkit/README.md

 The core idea tested is that by carefully selecting the normalized threshold `d_norm` (related to the ASDM's hysteresis (`delta`, bias `b` and gain `k`), a bandlimited signal can be efficiently represented by asynchronous spike times and recovered with high fidelity, potentially outperforming uniform sampling at equivalent data rates under certain conditions.

+> [!NOTE]
+> **Developer's Note:** This toolkit evolved alongside my understanding for my final degree project.
+While learning, I built features for parametric studies on sampling frequency (`fs`) and both `fs`/`d_norm`.
+Later, I realized that for this asynchronous ASDM, only the study on the normalized threshold (d_norm) is truly meaningful theoretically.
+The other studies still work because the code is flexible, but the main focus now should be the `d_norm` results.
+I've kept the extra study code because it was already built and represents the project's maturity process.
+Future analysis using this tool should prioritize the `d_norm` study.

 ## Core Concepts

 1. **Time Encoding/Decoding (TEM/TDM):** A method where signal amplitude information is encoded into the timing of discrete events (spikes or level crossings) rather than sampled at fixed intervals.